 The CNC edition is a top-mounted aluminum board with an internal brass weight and stainless steel side caps.
 It will be sold as part of a limited factory run of 12 units (plus one prototype, seen above).
 This does not preclude future larger runs of the board, though I do not have the funding to support a larger batch at this time.

 These units have already begun shipping to me!
 I will be closely examining them over the next weeks, with some units being shipped to customers in December and some in January.
-All Jabberwocky reservations are now filled, though you can use the order form to add yourself to the waitlist, should anyone decide to cancel.
+You can use the order form to add yourself to the CNC waitlist should anyone decide to cancel.

 A Jabberwocky CNC Edition kit will include:

 - 1x Anodized aluminum bottom frame (engraved with “JABBERWOCKY”)

 - 1x Unified Daughterboard with 4-pin JST cable

 - 1x Hotswap PCB (“Black” variant)